mitsarapark/object_detection_edge_compute_on_jetson_nano_2GB/README.md

 yolo detect val model=runs/detect/yolo8nretrain/weights/best.pt data=voc_yolo/data.yaml

-the data after benchmark will store on runs/detect/
+the data after benchmark will store on directory runs/detect/

 # Convert to onnx
 After satisfied with the results will convert to .onnx format after deploy to jetson nano 2GB run convert_pt_to_onnx.py file and move them to jetson nano in some way such as flash drive network